hyansuper/spotmicro/README.md

 # SpotMicro
 Most computation runs on PC or laptop, and send command to the robot through wifi.

+## dependency:
+I use ROS melodic and gazebo-9 on Ubuntu 18.04.
+I think it's compatible with ROS kinetic.

 ## Install
 ```
 cd catkin_ws/src